-Over the years the group, led by Peter Keelan, has been joined by some wonderful musicians, including Subhan Hartree, Simon Nield, Paul Barrett, Dave Hyams Tim Chambers, Bob Thompson, Paul Tanner, Kerry Fletcher, Alain Thirion, Josh Hogan, Kelly Bennett, Sue Hall, Jem, Zebbity, Clayton Chipper, Chad Hedley, Andrew Mackay-Sim, Leigh Caddy, Jeya Ponnutharai, Russell Burrows.
+Over the years the group, led by Peter Keelan, has been joined by some wonderful musicians, including Subhan Hartree, Simon Nield, Paul Barrett, Dave Hyams, Tim Chambers, Bob Thompson, Paul Tanner, Kerry Fletcher, Alain Thirion, Josh Hogan, Kelly Bennett, Sue Hall, Jem, Zebbity, Clayton Chipper, Chad Hedley, Andrew Mackay-Sim, Leigh Caddy, Jeya Ponnutharai and Russell Burrows.

 Most recently they collaborated with the Narasirato Pan Pipers, from the Solomon Islands.